-You might be asking, Where can I dump my black water tank?
-First off, it is very important that you not dump your tank on National Park or National Forest land!
+First things first, it is very important that you not dump your tanks on National Park or National Forest land!
 All open dumping on National Park and National Forest land is prohibited by law.
-Open dumping means that you allow the waste to be released from your RV without having it connected to a proper waste disposal location (i.e., you just let waste flow out into the forest!).
+Open dumping means that you allow the waste in your tanks to be released from your RV without having it connected to a proper waste disposal location (i.e., you just let waste flow out onto the ground or in the forest!).
 Just by using common sense, it’s easy to see that it’s rarely ever okay to open dump.
-For more information, see this reference.
+For more information on safe dumping, click here.

-After you’ve located a place to dump your tank, follow these easy steps to safely and effectively dump your black tank:
+After you’ve found a place to dump your tank, follow these easy steps to safely and effectively dump your black tank:

 Congratulations; you’ve successfully dumped your black tank!

-While the process of dumping your black and gray water tanks may seem daunting—especially if you’re a new RVer—it is quite easy if you follow the right steps.
-Furthermore, if you properly maintain your tanks, the process will become all but effortless!
-If you have any questions or concerns about dumping your tanks, preventing clogs, or tank maintenance—or simply have some comments!—please feel free to reach out to us at email@example.com.
+While the process of dumping your black and gray water tanks may seem daunting—especially if you’re a new RVer—it is really very easy if you follow the right steps.
+If you have any questions or concerns about dumping your tanks or tank maintenance in general, please feel free to reach out to us.
 We would love to help you!
+Happy Camping!

 You bought your RV so you could enjoy life and spend time with family and friends.
 The last thing you want to do is waste precious time and money on fixing wastewater holding tank problems.
 Keeping your tanks in peak operating condition doesn’t have to be hard, confusing, or expensive if you follow our proven process: The Unique Method.